What If I Stop Drinking Coffee

 What If I Stop Drinking Coffee?

 I never thought I would stop drinking coffee.
-I never intended to stop drinking coffee.
+I never intended to stop drinking coffee at all.
 At one point my life got so busy that I forgot to drink my daily coffee shot.
 I was on a work trip in Los Angeles and it changed up my routine.
 Back in New York City, The first thing I did every morning was making a cup of the delicious black drink or some sort of espresso.
-When I returned back home from my trip I was ready to return to my routine and make a cup of coffee to help relieve my headache but then I thought, “What if I stop drinking coffee?”.
+When I returned back home from my trip I was ready to return to my routine and make a cup of coffee to help relieve my headache.
+But then I thought, “What if I stop drinking coffee?”.
 I took advantage of the fact that I already dealt with a few days of coffee headaches and ran with it.

 Let me backtrack briefly.
-I’ve been drinking coffee since I was ten.
+I’ve been drinking coffee since I was 10.
 I always give out the number ten because honestly, I can’t remember when I first drank coffee, it’s been that long.
-I knew I was very young and during the age of ten, I know for sure that coffee was a regular morning tradition in my household.
+In my home growing up, having coffee was a regular morning tradition in my household.

-Caffeine has been part of my morning regimen since I’ve been young.
-Since I’ve begun taking my health more seriously I knew coffee had to go eventually.
+Caffeine has been part of my morning regimen since I can remember.
+Since I’ve begun taking my health more seriously I wanted coffee to exit my diet… eventually.
 I just never had enough reason to let it go.
 Neither did I have a situation come up that was perfect timing to let go of my coffee addiction.
 To me, the right time to quit coffee would’ve come from being forced to quit with a change in my environment.

-My brain was in pain, I had such a headache due to the lack of coffee caffeine but I could only think of how this moment would be the only chance I’d get to get off coffee and I wouldn’t get another perfect opportunity like this in another twenty years.
-So I took it.
+My brain was in pain.
+I had such a headache due to the lack of caffeine but what kept me going was knowing that this would be my chance to get off coffee.
+Another perfect opportunity like this may not come again so I took it.

-I had 2 months worth of caffeine headaches.
+For 2 months I had horrendous caffeine headaches.
 I felt drowsy and cranky.
 I didn’t know how much coffee had affected my mood until I went through this withdrawal.
 It felt like I could smell coffee beans miles away and that I could taste coffee in my mouth as soon as I woke up.

-I didn’t realize how that daily cup of coffee had controlled my mood and personality every day.
-I’ve always tried to justify my coffee intake.
-My excuses were always that I had been drinking coffee almost all my life or that science has now proven coffee can actually be good for you but there is one thing that coffee had always done to me that no science could ever write against it and that’s that coffee will dehydrate you.
+That daily cup of coffee had controlled my mood and personality.
+In the past, I had many reasons to justify my coffee intake.
+My excuses were always that I had been drinking coffee almost all my life or that science has now proven coffee can actually be good for you but there is one thing that coffee had always done to me that no amount of science could ever write against it and that’s that coffee will dehydrate you.

 Now since I stopped drinking coffee, I’m done spending money on coffee which is great.
 I also don’t get dehydrated anymore.
 I am free from feeling dry inside and outside.
 My skin had started to heal and get more supple since I stopped drinking coffee and I sleep better.